 It’s not uncommon for us to rock up to this noodle house and order 6-8 different dishes for 2 people…there are just too many excellent options to choose from!
-Dumplings, Dandan Noodles, Sweet Water Noodles, Silky Tofu, the list goes on and you can’t go wrong.
+Dumplings, Dandan noodles, sweet water noodles, silky tofu, the list goes on and you can’t go wrong.
 Order at the counter and select what looks good by pointing at the wall of photos behind the counter.
 Go crazy, we won’t tell!
 Click Here for more info.

 You have probably already have signed up for one of our Chengdu Food Tours, but if you haven’t you should.
-Don’t take our word for it, we’ve had thousands of happy customers choose us because our private tuktuks will get you off the beaten path to eat the best food in the city, not just one street.
+Don’t take our word for it, we’ve had thousands of happy customers choose us because our private tuktuks will get you off the beaten path to eat the best food in the city, not just through one street.
 The food we’ve chosen for you is out of this world, so let us take you around town for an evening without worrying about where to go or what to order.
 We are local insiders who grew up in Chengdu and know all about the food and the families who make it.
 Discounts are available if you book more than one tour with us around China!

 Wild pandas are only found in the mountain ranges of three Chinese provinces with Sichuan having the largest population.
-The Panda Research Base, just a few miles from the center of Chengdu, is a 92 acre facility designed to imitate to the natural habitat of the Giant Panda.
+The Panda Research Base, just a few miles from the center of Chengdu, is a 92-acre facility designed to imitate the natural habitat of the Giant Panda.
 It’s basically a huge, beautiful zoo just for pandas!
 They are most active in the morning when getting fed, and you can easily spend a few hours strolling through the bamboo shaded paths that wind through the park with plenty of panda viewing opportunities.

-One of the most ancient games in the world is still played by millions of people every day in China, and Sichuanese have arguably made this game part of their daily life more than anyone else.
+One of the most ancient games in the world is still played by millions of people every day in China, and the Sichuanese have arguably made this game part of their daily life more than anyone else.
 The rules aren’t too complex once you get the hang of it.
 One of the best ways to spend an afternoon in Chengdu is to head down to People’s Park with three friends to play mahjong and sip tea, just like the locals do!

 The giant Buddha in the nearby town of Leshan was carved into a cliff-face over 1000 years ago and at 71 meters tall is the world’s largest stone Buddha.
-Sitting at the confluence of three major rivers, it was initiated by a monk to control the “bad spirits” that were thought to have haunted the area causing many boat and water accidents.
-Today you can visit by boat to get a view from the river, or by foot by starting at the Buddha’s head and climbing down the exposed staircase all the way to her feet.
+Sitting at the confluence of three major rivers, it was initiated by a monk to control the “bad spirits” that were thought to have haunted the area causing many boats and water accidents.
+Today you can visit by boat to get a view from the river, or by foot by starting at the Buddha’s head and climbing down the exposed staircase all the way to his feet.

 Chengdu sits in a basin surrounded by mountains that make up the foothills of the Himalayas.
 The further you go, the higher they get and there are some pretty impressive views to be seen.
 The most popular mountains to conquer are Emei Mountain and Qingcheng Mountain.
 Emei (3079 meters) is more popular with tourists due to its religious significance as it is known as the birthplace of Buddhism in the Yangtze Valley.
-Sightseeing busses and cable cars are available all over the mountain and its temples, and the area is absolutely stunning.
-Equally beautiful and somewhat less busy, Qingcheng Mountain (1296 meters) is also covered with ancient temples, caves and beautiful scenery.
+Sightseeing buses and cable cars are available all over the mountain and its temples, and the area is absolutely stunning.
+Equally beautiful and somewhat less busy, Qingcheng Mountain (1296 meters) is also covered with ancient temples, caves, and beautiful scenery.

 Escape the skyscrapers and malls and wander along the banks of a river to see what treasures can be found this week.
 The Chengdu Antique Market is a long stretch of vendors selling anything from jewelry to old propaganda books & posters to handmade paintings.
 Although not everything here may actually be an antique, we always have a good time seeing what we can find and it’s a great place to grab some unique souvenirs for friends back home.
 If you decide to buy, don’t forget to bargain!